 Requests for privileges will be handled in a manner outlined by the medical staff rule and regulation entitled Credentialing Manual.
 In summary, except as specifically provided otherwise below, the Credentials Committee will recommend to the MEC which department or committee should be responsible for delineation of the requirements of each privilege to be granted by the medical staff.
 The department or committee so designated may establish minimum training and/or experience requirements that must be met by an applicant to be eligible to apply for a given privilege.
 Recommended requirements must be approved as amendments to the rules and regulations of the department or committee and must follow the procedures outlined in these Bylaws for amendments to the rules and regulations.
-The Medical Staff Office shall maintain a delineation of privileges form for each department or committee.
+The Medical Staff Office shall maintain a delineation of privileges form for each department or committee that establishes requirements for the privileges assigned to that department or committee.